Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session 3.md

 But it's not perfect at all, some trouble you will directly meet when you operate virtual machine

 - You will need more knowledge about system, about hardware, network and especially OS
 - You will hard to delivery your applications with rapidly, and cost much time and resources to handle that problems.
-But It's just in few cases, i mean nowaday we have multiple tools and extensition can help us, like `ansible` and `vagrant` which reference in [[Kubewekend Session 1]] and [[Kubewekend Session 2]]
+But It's just in few cases, i mean nowadays we have multiple tools and extension can help us, like `ansible` and `vagrant` which reference in [[Kubewekend Session 1]] and [[Kubewekend Session 2]]

 That reason why Docker container was introduced in 2013 for solving the trouble